AdS$_{3}$ spacetime wormhole fluctuations and their impact on false vacuum decay: Conclusions and discussions

 \section{Conclusions and discussions}

-In this work, we studied the genus fluctuations of the AdS$_{3}$ spacetime and its influence on the false vacuum decay.
-Our model consists of a real scalar field coupled with the three dimensional spacetime.
+In this work, we studied the BWFs of the AdS$_{3}$ spacetime and their influence on false vacuum decay.
+Our model consists of a real scalar field coupled with the three dimensional general relativity.
 The scalar potential has two minimal values, corresponding to two vacuum states.
-In the Coleman-De Luccia theory, the vacuum decay rate is determined by the total tunneling action.
-This action consists of the Euclidean action of the bounce solution and the background term.
-Under the thin wall approximation, the bounce solution can be visualized as a spherically symmetric bubble embedded in the sea of false vacuum.
-Thus, the total tunneling action can be divided into three components: the tunneling action inside, within and outside the domain wall.
-For convenience, we define the vacuum decay seed as the tunneling action inside and on the domain wall.
-In the absence of genus fluctuations, the tunneling action outside of the bubble is zero.
-Therefore, in this scenario, the total tunneling action is equivalent to the vacuum decay seed.
+According to Coleman-De Luccia theory, the vacuum decay rate is determined by the total tunneling action, which consists of the Euclidean action of the bounce solution and a background term.
+Under the thin wall approximation, the bounce solution can be visualized as a spherically symmetric bubble embedded in a sea of false vacuum.
+The total tunneling action can be divided into three components: the tunneling action inside, within, and outside the domain wall.
+For convenience, we define the vacuum decay seed as the sum of the tunneling action inside and on the domain wall.
+Without wormhole fluctuations, the tunneling action outside the bubble is zero, making the total tunneling action equivalent to the vacuum decay seed.

-We demonstrate that the tunneling action outside of the bubble is non-zero in the presence of genus fluctuations.
-The volume of the AdS$_{3}$ spacetime is infinite.
-Thus, when studying the tunneling action outside the bubble, the volume and the action of the spacetime should be regularized.
-Both the regularized action and the original Einstein-Hilbert action correspond to the same spacetime dynamical equation.
+We demonstrate that in the presence of BWFs, the tunneling action outside the bubble becomes nonzero.
+The volume of AdS$_{3}$ spacetime is infinite.
+Thus, studying the tunneling action outside the bubble requires regularizing the volume and action of spacetime.
+Both the regularized action and the original Einstein-Hilbert action correspond to the same spacetime dynamical equations.

-We categorize the genus fluctuations into three classes.
-In the first class, both ends of the wormhole are inside the bubble.
-In the second class, only one end of the wormhole is inside the bubble.
-In the third class, both ends of the wormhole are outside of the bubble.
-The third class of fluctuations does not affect the vacuum decay seed.
-Our focus is on the scenario where the radius of the bubble is much smaller than the size of the AdS$_{3}$ spacetime.
+We categorize wormhole fluctuations into three classes.
+In the first class, both ends of the wormhole is inside the bubble.
+In the second class, one end of the wormhole is inside the bubble while the other is outside.
+In the third class, both ends of the wormhole are outside the bubble.
+Fluctuations of the third class do not affect the vacuum decay seed.
+Our focus is on the scenario where the bubble radius is much smaller than the size of AdS$_{3}$ spacetime.
 In this case, the third class of fluctuations is predominant.
 Thus, we disregard the first and second classes of fluctuations.

 The three dimensional high genus spacetime includes handlebodies and non-handlebodies.
 Some researchers argue that the effects of the handlebodies are predominant.
 Thus, for simplicity, we focus on the contributions of the handlebodies.
 All three dimensional handlebodies can be obtained by filling the interior of a closed high genus Riemann surface.
 Therefore, summing over different handlebodies is equivalent to summing over various closed Riemann surfaces.
 There are different methods to classify the closed Riemann surfaces.
 Both Schottky space and the Siegel upper half space can be used to parameterize different closed Riemann surfaces.
 The summation over different closed Riemann surfaces translates into an integration in these two spaces.